 Perhaps the most exciting thing about the development is that, although Marlowe will run first on the Cardano Blockchain, it will be independent of that Blockchain.
 In the future, it could also run on other Blockchain networks.

 Plutus is a strictly typed, purely functional programming language that defines Smart Contracts in Cardano.
 Its syntax is very similar to Haskell’s.
 Haskell is a multi-purpose standardized programming language, functionally pure, with non-strict, lazy evaluation, and strong static typing.
 Its name is due to the American logician Haskell Curry’s contribution to lambda calculus, significantly influencing language.

 Plutus is a tool that provides a general-purpose programming language and a set of elements under the Cardano blockchain.
 To do this, the IOHK programmers combined aspects of the Haskell functional language with Cardano.
 In this way, they created a platform on which developers can write their Smart Contracts, characterized by being very safe and structured.

-IOHK (the developer behind Cardano) made available easy-to-use test space for the design of Smart Contracts with Plutus, based on a Blockchain emulator called Plutus Playground.
-As a result, interested parties will familiarize themselves and develop their first exploratory contracts quickly and safely and deployed on the Cardano blockchain network.
+IOHK (the developer behind Cardano) made available easy-to-use test space to design Smart Contracts with Plutus.
+It is based on a Blockchain emulator called Plutus Playground.
+As a result, interested parties will familiarize themselves and develop their first exploratory contracts quickly.
+They can safely deploy them on the Cardano blockchain network.

-Plutus provides an execution platform and functional programming language that runs on Cardano's settlement layer and offers considerable security benefits.
-It provides an easier and more robust way to prove that your Smart Contracts are correct and that they will not find the old Smart Contract language design problems.
-By using it, the user can trust the proper execution of their Smart Contracts.
+Plutus provides an execution platform and functional programming language that runs on Cardano’s settlement layer and offers considerable security benefits.
+It provides an easier and more robust way to prove that your Smart Contracts are correct.
+They will not find the old Smart Contract language design problems.
+Using it, the user can trust the proper execution of their Smart Contracts.